 The Great Eastern Chartering (Singapore) Pte.
 Ltd. is a wholly ownedsubsidiary of The Great Eastern Chartering LLC (FZC) UAE.
-The company has done no trading activity duringthe year due to deteriorating market conditions.
 During the financial year endedMarch 312022 the company made a loss of USD 6.47 Mn (previous year profit of USD 0.01Mn).
 The company held positions in dry bulk freight futures as of March 312022.

 GREAT EASTERN CSR FOUNDATION INDIA

 its subsidiaries.
-The Foundation received a total contribution of Rs.6.61 crores from your Company during the year ended March 31 2017.
-The Foundation spent '6.87 crores on CSRactivities during the year.
+The Foundation received a total contribution of Rs.6.61 crores from your Company during the year ended March 31 2022.
+The Foundation spentRs.
+6.62 crores on CSR activities during the year.

-Details of CSR activities carried out by Great Eastern CSR Foundationare set out in the annual report on CSR activities which forms part of this Annual Report.
+Details of CSR activities carried out by Great Eastern CSR Foundationare set out in the reports on CSR activities which form part of this Annual Report.
 GREATEASTERN SERVICES LIMITED INDIA

 DEBT FUND RAISING

 During the year fresh debt of Rs.
 162.38 crores was raised.
 The grossdebt:equity ratio as on March 312022 was 0.52:1 (including effect of currency swaps onrupee debt was 0.59:1) and the debt:equity ratio net of cash and cash equivalents as onMarch 31 2022 was 0.06:1 (including effect of currency swaps on rupee debt was 0.12:1).Your Company redeemed non-convertible Debentures aggregating to Rs.
 200 crores during theyear and also settled the swaps relating to those debentures.